-Here at McCarthy + Co, our highly experienced personal injury team have many years’ experience in helping people to bring successful claims against the negligent third parties who caused their injuries.
-Whilst common in the workplace, hand, arm, and elbow fractures can occur in a wide range of other settings including transport accidents, in sports and fitness centres or at public events.
+Here at McCarthy + Co, our highly experienced personal injury team has many years of experience in helping people to bring successful claims against the negligent third parties who caused their injuries.
+Whilst common in the workplace, hand, arm, and elbow fractures can occur in a wide range of other settings including transport accidents, in sports and fitness centres, or at public events.
 If you are uncertain as to whether you may have a case to make a claim, you can speak to a member of our team today for advice.
 Get in touch via our contact page if you would like to speak to an expert right now.

 When starting the process of bringing a claim for an injury relating to your arm, it is important to keep in mind the following.

 - Preservation of evidence and inspection of the accident scene – in the case of serious accidents you should get a forensic engineer on the scene.
 They can attend at the scene of the accident and record what they have observed by taking measurements, sketches, notes, and photographs.
 You should also retain your own notes and photos where possible.

 - Enquire about the availability of other forms of evidence – for example, there may be CCTV footage in the public area where the accident occurred.
 Or you may need to take down the details of witnesses who saw the accident happen.
 If your accident happens at work, you will need to take statements from your colleagues and ensure that your employer preserves the accident scene until a forensic specialist can assess it.

 - Keep written records of your appointments with doctors and specialists – ask them to provide copies of their records and keep a note of all the medications you have taken.

 You may find Section 7 of the Judicial Council’s Personal Injuries guidelines useful for determining the maximum compensation payouts for arm, elbow and hand fractures.

 Hand fracture compensation

 About McCarthy + Co